zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 ## Share the gallery

 You can share images across subscriptions using Azure role-based access control (Azure RBAC), and you can share them at the gallery, image definition, or image version levels.
-Any user that has read permission to an image version, even across subscriptions, will be able to deploy a VM using the image version.
+Any user with read permission to an image version, even across subscriptions, is able to deploy a VM using the image version.

 We recommend that you share with other users at the gallery level.